 U.S. Attorney's Office, Northern District of Alabama

-BIRMINGHAM, Ala. – A federal judge today sentenced a convicted felon for illegally possessing a firearm, announced U.S. Attorney Prim F. Escalona and FBI Special Agent in Charge Johnnie Sharp, Jr.
+BIRMINGHAM, Ala. – A federal judge today sentenced a convicted felon to more than seven years in prison for illegally possessing firearms, announced U.S. Attorney Prim F. Escalona and Bureau of Alcohol, Tobacco, Firearms, and Explosives Special Agent in Charge Marcus Watson.

-FBI investigated the case along with the Anniston Police Department.
-Assistant U.S. Attorneys Kristen Osborne and Kristy Peoples prosecuted the case.
+ATF investigated the case, along with the Birmingham Police Department.
+Assistant U.S. Attorneys Darius C. Greene and Michael Royster prosecuted the case.